Kevin O'Flanagan: Rugby international

 In 1942, while playing for UCD, O'Flanagan played for an Ireland XV against a British Army XV at Ravenhill.
 In 1946, while with London Irish, he played on the wing in an unofficial international against France.
 In 1947 he won his only official cap in a Test against Australia, a 16–3 defeat at Lansdowne Road.

 Sports administrator and doctor

 O'Flanagan returned to Dublin in the 1950s and established a successful practice at Upper Fitzwilliam Street.
-He briefly revived his soccer career with Bohemian and remained involved in sport throughout the rest of his life.
+He briefly revived his soccer career with Bohemians and remained involved in sport throughout the rest of his life.
 During subsequent decades he served on numerous bodies and held various positions in the areas of sports and medicine.
 These include: